 The personnel reserve is constantly replenished and renewed.
 Every year, fresh specialists and executives of the lower link with good theoretical background and organisational abilities come to the fore at enterprises and organisations.
-Besides, a natural movement of specialists and executives enrolled in the reserve is registered used to the property (change of worth or the place of registered).
+Besides, a natural movement of specialists and executives enrolled in the reserve is registered yearly (change of work or the place of residence).